AT&T: Attractive Opportunity On Sell-Off

 In a recent article on AT&T (T), I highlighted the importance of interest rate risk for investors as T is awaiting approval to close its $85 billion acquisition of Time Warner (TWX).
 This time, though, we'll focus on how it is currently going at AT&T.

-Following recently reported Q3/2017 earnings, I will lay out the case why AT&T is neither nightmare nor daydream for dividend investors but instead presents a too-attractive-opportunity to pass for dividend investors on their way to financial independence, or to pick up the wording from the title, "paradise".
+Following recently reported Q3/2017 earnings, I will lay out the case why AT&T is neither nightmare nor daydream for dividend investors but instead presents a too attractive opportunity to pass for dividend investors on their way to financial independence, or to pick up the wording from the title, "paradise".

 What is going on at AT&T?